chec/sanity-template-commercejs/README.md

 1. If you don't have the [Sanity CLI](https://www.sanity.io/docs/getting-started-with-sanity-cli) installed, first run `npm install -g @sanity/cli` to install it globally
 2. `npm install && sanity init` in the `/studio` folder
-3. During Sanity's initalization it will warn you, type `Y` and hit `enter`:
+3. During Sanity's initialization it will warn you, type `Y` and hit `enter`:
 ```
 ?
 The current folder contains a configured Sanity studio.
 Would you like to reconfigure it?
 (Y/n)
 ```